 Our Everest base camp trek itinerary is created concerning those acclimatization issues.

-Overall, the Mt.
-Everest trekking trail is not too strenuous.
+Overall, the Mount Everest advanced base camp trek is not too strenuous.
 So, too much physical fitness is not required.
 A normal man with almost 2-3 hours per day of regular walking can complete the entire trek to Mt.
 Everest.

 The trekking elevation of Mt.
-Everest is neither too much higher nor lower.
-5,644.5 meters at Kalapatthar is the highest Everest base camp trek elevation.
+Everest is neither too much higher nor too much lower.
+5,644.5 meters at Kalapatthar is the highest Everest trek.
 On the other hand, 2,610 meters at Phading is the lowest trek altitude.

 The EBC trek elevation details;